Planning a family trip to Lapland? One Irish blogger has some brilliant money-saving tips

 Yes there absolutely is!
 So much so that before the week was out I'd booked 7 nights for our family of 7 for €2k for EVERYTHING."

-Her most recent trip to Lapland cost €1,826 for two adults and five kids for seven nights so to say she knows what she is doing is an understatement.
+One of her most recent trip to Lapland cost €1,826 for two adults and five kids for seven nights so to say she knows what she is doing is an understatement.

 Cherry Stone's blog posts not only cover how to save money while travelling to Lapland but also general advice on what to pack, transport, what to do while you're there and accommodation options.